Clean Missing Data module

 Each time that you apply the Clean Missing Data module to a set of data, the same cleaning operation is applied to all columns that you select.
 Therefore, if you need to clean different columns using different methods, use separate instances of the module.

-Add the Clean Missing Data module to your experiment, and connect the dataset that has missing values.
+Add the Clean Missing Data module to your pipeline, and connect the dataset that has missing values.

 For Columns to be cleaned, choose the columns that contain the missing values you want to change.
 You can choose multiple columns, but you must use the same replacement method in all selected columns.
 Therefore, typically you need to clean string columns and numeric columns separately.